-OAuth2 authentication can be used in all the Datasets that are marked with the pick one dataset and go to its swagger interface, whose URL is provided together with the information of the dataset.
+OAuth2 authentication can be used in all the Datasets in the Mobility Domain that are marked with the authorisation required badge, so pick one dataset and go to its swagger interface, whose URL is provided together with the information of the dataset.

-Note: As of Jul 25, 2023, authentication is not yet publicly available, so the following guidelines can not yet be put in practice.
+Note: As of Jun 30, 2023, authentication is not yet publicly available, so the following guidelines can not yet be put in practice.